-Extra chain, rear derailleur hanger (if replaceable), rear derailleur (just in case), spare gear cable and bring some dry chain lube.
+Extra chain, rear derailleur hanger, rear derailleur (just in case), spare gear cable and bring some dry chain lube.

-It is ESSENTIAL that you have DUAL PLY tyres.
-If, like many riders, you ride tubeless then we highly recommend the HuckNorris system.
+It is ESSENTIAL that you have strong tubeless tyres with something likee a HuckNorris system.
 In our experience tubeless tyres split on the bead where it meets the rim and not only does Huck help prevents this but it protects your rim at lower tyre pressures.
 Single plys result in endless punctures and takes the fun out of the day for both yourself but also for other riders.